dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/cli/editing.md

 > The linenoise-based CLI editor is currently only available for macOS and Linux.

-DuckDB's CLI uses a line-editing library based on [linenoise](https://github.com/antirez/linenoise), which has shortcuts that are based on [Emacs mode of readline](https://readline.kablamo.org/emacs.html).
+dataminer's CLI uses a line-editing library based on [linenoise](https://github.com/antirez/linenoise), which has shortcuts that are based on [Emacs mode of readline](https://readline.kablamo.org/emacs.html).
 Below is a list of available commands.

 ## Moving